 Signed a five-year extension with the Browns in May of 2014, worth $68 million.

-Haden totaled 10 tackles (six solo) in Sunday's victory over the Saints.
+Haden had five solo tackles and an interception in Sunday's victory over the Falcons.

 To instantly reveal our fantasy analysis of every player – including Joe Haden – simply subscribe now.

 |2014 Proj||25||CLE||Subscribe now to see our 2014 projections for Joe Haden|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Joe Haden: Past News Updates ( ▲ View most recent update )